SDG 13 – Climate Action , Mahi Āhuarangi

 International collaborations

-More than 6 out of every 10, 62%, of Massey University’s 268 SDG13 Climate action publications between 2019 and 2023 resulted from international collaborations (Scopus database extracted using SciVal in October 2024).
+More than 6 out of every 10, 64%, of Massey University’s 307 SDG13 Climate Action publications between 2020 and 2024 resulted from international collaborations (Scopus database extracted using SciVal in October 2025).

-The publications had over 3,500 citations, with a signification emphasis on research on carbon removal technologies, climate governance and the effects of agriculture on climate change.
+The number of publications per year has shown an upward trend in recent years, with a significant emphasis on research on carbon removal technologies, climate governance and the effects of agriculture on climate change.

 Community collaboration for climate change solutions